 This elasticity parameter is the key reason why we say that Bitcoin, Ether, etc. are not a form of credit money, but base money.

-The supply of credit money also rises and falls — additional economic activities lead to additional demand for credit and reduced economic activity to reduced demand.
+The supply of credit money also rises and falls — additional economic activities lead to an additional demand for credit and reduced economic activity to reduced demand.

 Credit money is, by principle, rather temporary.
 However, in our current monetary system, we create more credit money than we destroyed, resulting in the continuous growth of the total credit money available circa 5% — 7% per year.